Navigating with Speed Limits

 $ cd ~/tutorials_ws/src

-$ git clone https://github.com/ros-planning/navigation2_tutorials.git
+$ git clone https://github.com/ros-navigation/navigation2_tutorials.git

 $ cd ~/tutorials_ws